its-darsh2006/apnacollege-demo/README.md

 # apnacollege-demo
-This is mt first repository
+This is my first repository
+Author-darsh